oprypin/crsfml/gitbook/window-events.md

 The `SF::Event::JoystickMoved` event is triggered when a joystick axis moves.

-Joystick axes are typically very sensitive, that's why CrSFML uses a detection threshold to avoid spamming your event loop with tons of `JoystickMoved` events.
-This threshold can be changed with the `Window::setJoystickThreshold` function, in case you want to receive more or less joystick move events.
+Joystick axes are typically very sensitive, that's why SFML uses a detection threshold to avoid spamming your event loop with tons of `JoystickMoved` events.
+This threshold can be changed with the `Window#joystick_threshold=` method, in case you want to receive more or less joystick move events.

-CrSFML supports 8 joystick axes: X, Y, Z, R, U, V, POV X and POV Y. How they map to your joystick depends on its driver.
+SFML supports 8 joystick axes: X, Y, Z, R, U, V, POV X and POV Y. How they map to your joystick depends on its driver.

 The member associated with this event is `event.joystick_move`, it contains the identifier of the joystick, the name of the axis, and its current position (in the range [-100, 100]).